Connect computers without Internet access using the Log Analytics gateway

-This document describes how to configure communication with Azure Automation and Log Analytics using the OMS Gateway when direct connected or Operations Manager monitored computers do not have Internet access.
-The OMS Gateway, which is an HTTP forward proxy that supports HTTP tunneling using the HTTP CONNECT command, can collect data and send it to Azure Automation and Log Analytics on their behalf.
+This document describes how to configure communication with Azure Automation and Log Analytics using the Log Analytics gateway when direct connected or Operations Manager monitored computers do not have Internet access.
+The Log Analytics gateway, which is an HTTP forward proxy that supports HTTP tunneling using the HTTP CONNECT command, can collect data and send it to Azure Automation and Log Analytics on their behalf.

 - Azure Automation Hybrid Runbook Workers

 - Windows computers with the Microsoft Monitoring Agent directly connected to a Log Analytics workspace

-- Linux computers with the OMS Agent for Linux directly connected to a Log Analytics workspace
+- Linux computers with the Log Analytics agent for Linux directly connected to a Log Analytics workspace

 - System Center Operations Manager 2012 SP1 with UR7, Operations Manager 2012 R2 with UR3, Operations Manager 2016, and Operations Manager version 1801 management group integrated with Log Analytics.